“You can’t fight fire with fire,” said Odin. “Everyone gets burned.”

 Chapter 42: Om Mani Padme Hum

 Farkas pulled his hood on and made a run for Ide’s front porch in the storm.
 He was picking up baby Lan-Lan.
 Ide had been able to keep the house that she and Farkas had jointly owned, at least, for now.
 The main elder of the Clinkers had decided to rent Ide’s large, front room.
 He was using it for meetings and private sessions and, occasionally, sleeping there.
 His tribe name was Salt, although, Ide’s teenage son, Christopher, had always referred to him as Magic Man.
+That is the name that stuck in Farkas’s mind.
+Although Salt was an elder, he was far from elderly.
+At seventy, he could run through the forest almost as fast as the young Clinker men and he could, certainly, outwit them.
 Continue reading “Circles of Separation: Magic Men and Women”

 Beautiful things come together one stitch at a time.